stinb/UnderstandForVSCode/README.md

 > How do I skip certain violations with the "Go to Next/Previous Violation" commands?

 * There are 4 levels of severity for violations in the language server protocol: error, warning, info, and hint.
 * For violations from another extension (like a spell checker), go into the settings of that extension and change the severity to a hint.
-This limitation is an [issue](https://github.com/microsoft/vscode/issues/105795) on the backlog of the Visual Studio Code team.
+This limitation is [an issue on the backlog of the Visual Studio Code team]((https://github.com/microsoft/vscode/issues/105795)).
 * For violations from Understand, enable/disable different warnings in the [CodeCheck configuration in Understand](https://support.scitools.com/support/solutions/articles/70000641317-background-static-analysis-codechecks).

 ---